Image 1 of 1

 A study in Biological Trace Element Research showed kelp improves hair texture and volume by nourishing hair follicles from within.
 Its anti-inflammatory compounds also soothe eczema and acne-prone skin.

-Known for liver detox support, milk thistle indirectly boosts skin clarity and scalp health by improving toxin elimination.
+Is great for liver detox support which indirectly boost skin/ scalp health by improving toxin elimination.

 Science Says: